Estimates for low Steklov eigenvalues of surfaces with several boundary components

 As for Theorem \ref{prop1}, we show that the exponent of the geometric quantities involved in Theorem \ref{borneinf2} cannot be improved (see Remark \ref{remopt}).
 With the stronger assumption that the injectivity radius is bounded from below at each point of $M$ outside the cylindrical neighborhood of the boundary, Theorem \ref{borneinf2} can also be obtained from the combination of the lower bound given in \cite{PStek2018} for $\sigma_1$ of the Steklov problem on graphs and the discretization process described in \cite{colbois2016steklov}.

 We note that results for surfaces with cylindrical boundary are significant since they can be used for deducing results for any manifolds with boundary by using quasi-isometries as it has been done in \cite{colbois2017compact} (see Theorem 1.1).
+Since surfaces that are conformal inside and isometric on the boundary are Steklov isospectral, the results also give lower bounds for surfaces that are conformal inside and isometric on the boundary to one with cylindrical boundary.

 In a second part, we give an upper and lower estimate for the $b$ first Steklov eigenvalues of compact hyperbolic surfaces with $b$ geodesic boundary components.
 It shows that these eigenvalues are equivalent to the length of some separating curves of the manifold.
 The result is similar to a result of Schoen, Wolpert and Yau \cite{SWY} for Laplace eigenvalues.
 However, the family of curves that are relevant is different.